BirjuVachhani/spider/README.md

 }
 ```

-### Customize Configuration
-To use custom configurations, Spider searches for a yaml file named
-'spider.yaml' or 'spider.yml' in the
-root directory of the flutter project. see default configs block for
-information on available configurations.

 ## Advanced Configuration
 Spider provides supports for multiple configurations and classifications.
 If you wanna group your assets by module, type or anything, you can do